Cello is a highly scalable, fully-distributed array-of-octree

 parallel adaptive mesh refinement (AMR) framework, and Enzo-P

-is an Eulerian hydrodynamics and MHD astrophysics application that is
+is a hybrid Eulerian-Lagrangian astrophysics and cosmology application that is

 built using Cello.